gvwilson/sdxpy/src/check/index.md

 -   Trees are usually processed using recursion.
 -   The Visitor design pattern is often used to perform an action for each member of a data structure.
 -   We can summarize and check the structure of an HTML page by visiting each node and recording what we find there.
-status: "awaiting revision"
+status: "revisions completed 2023-08-03"
 depends:
 -   parse
 ---

-Suppose we want to generate summaries of experiments as web pages.
+Suppose we want to generate web pages to show the results of data analyses.
-We want to be sure the generated pages have the right structure so that people can get information out of them reliably.
-We also want to make sure that they meet accessibility standards so that *everyone* can get information out of them.
+We want to check that these pages all have the same structure so that people can find things in them, and that they meet accessibility standards so that *everyone* can find things in them.
-In short,
-we want the equivalent of unit tests for our output.

-This chapter builds a small tool to check the structure of HTML pages.
-Doing this prepares us for building a tool to generate pages ([%x template %]) and another to check the structure and style of our code ([%x lint %]).
+This chapter builds a small tool to do this checking, which introduces ideas we will use in building a page generator ([%x template %]) and another to check the structure and style of our code ([%x lint %]).

 ## HTML and the DOM {: #check-htmldom}